Effective on: 8/8/13

 Information Collection and Use

 Briefing.com is the sole owner of the information collected on www.briefing.com.
 Briefing.com collects information from our users at several different points on our Web site.
 We do not share, sell, trade, or rent your personal information to third parties for unknown reasons.
-Briefing.com has a free non-subscription area within the Investor service which does not require registration of any kind as well as a free mobile version of the Investor service which does not require registration of any kind.
+Briefing.com has a free non-subscription area within the Investor service.
+Most areas do not require registration to use.
+However, some Calendars do require registration in order to access due to contractual obligations with third-party content providers.
+Briefing.com also has a free mobile version of the Investor service which does not require registration of any kind.
 Any user is free to access this area of the Web site or the Investor mobile site without submitting any personal contact information.

 Briefing.com also has several subscription areas in the site as well as a mobile site which subscribers may access.
 In order to use these subscription areas in the Web site or the subscription-based mobile site, a user must first complete a registration form.
 During registration a user is required to give contact information (such as name and e-mail address).
 We use this information to contact the user about services on our site for which he has purchased a subscription to access; and unique identifiers (such as, username and password).